bostonazure/rag-vector-agent-semantic-kernel/labs/lab5/readme.md

 dotnet run
 ```

-3. Ask a question that not related to Microsoft like: **When is the next Boston Azure meetup?**
+3. Ask a question that not related to Microsoft like: **When is the next Boston Azure AI meetup?**

 Now if you look through the console logs, you'll notice that little change removed the need for the following function and prompt render calls: